Turn scattered AI use into approved workflows your firm can trust

 How it works

+• Step2.
 Scan the team.
 Free, once a decision-maker asks.
-The spread between the level leadership assumes and the level the floor actually runs at, split by role.
+See the spread between the level leadership assumes and the level the team actually runs at.

+• Step 3.
 Win the first level.
-Take one real workflow and turn a self-claimed level into an audited one.
-For a team at 1 or 2 that means reaching a governed ARL 3; for a team already claiming a 3 it proves the level holds and exposes what is capping it, usually control.
-Fixed price, about two weeks, done as a team.
+Take one real workflow and turn informal use into evidenced practice.
+For a team at ARL 1 or 2, that usually means reaching a properly installed ARL 3.
+For a team already claiming ARL 3, it proves whether the level holds and exposes what is capping it, usually control.

+• Step 5.
 Make it stick.
-The twelve-month programme installs AI properly, one area at a time, and the quarterly re-rating holds the level you reach.
+The programme installs AI properly, one area at a time, and the quarterly re-rating helps hold the level you reach.

 The order is not fixed.
-A team at ARL 1 or 2 usually banks a first level before the full discovery; a team already governed in parts often goes discovery-first.
-The free review call sets the route.
+A team at ARL 1 or 2 may bank a first level before the full review.
+A team already governed in parts may go review-first.
+The free call sets the route.

-Audit where confidential data is actually flowing into AI tools, and flag the exposures that matter.
+• Audit where client and confidential data is flowing into AI tools, and flag the exposures that matter.

-Identify the two or three areas where AI will give you the most back, fastest.
+• Identify the two or three workflows where approved AI gives you the most back, fastest.

 You Keep